Tumultuous times we’re living in, huh?

 We, too, are hardwired to sense danger.

 The dis-ease many of us wear on our shoulders is no coincidence.
 We’re sensing something.
-And as easy and comfortable as it is to act as if everything’s groovy—there’s no shaking this feeling in the pit of our stomachs—the tightness in our heart that only constricts further when facing the triviality of our everyday juxtaposed against the insanity.
+And as easy and comfortable as it is to act as if everything’s groovy—there’s no shaking the feeling in the pit of our stomachs—the tightness in our heart that only constricts further when facing the triviality of our everyday juxtaposed against the insanity of it.

 We feel called to action.